Dragon Ball Z: The World's Strongest: Releases

-Reception

 Other companies

-A fourth English version released exclusively in Malaysia by Speedy Video features an unknown cast.

 Outside of the United States, there have been two other English dubs of this film: one in Malaysia and one by AB Groupe in France.
 The Malaysian English dub was released to VCD in Malaysia, while AB Groupe's English dub aired on TV in the Netherlands, the United Kingdom, and Ireland, as well as seeing a home release to VHS and DVD in some of the formerly mentioned countries.
 Both dubs use Toei's official English title rather than Funimation's title, and until recently, the voice cast of the AB Groupe dub version was unknown, but then it has been determined that they used voice actors who were involved in French TV shows like Code Lyoko, while the Malaysian dub's cast remains unknown.